Reasons To Choose Yoshihiro Yamaguchi, L.Ac. as your NYC Acupuncturist and Herbalist

 Treatment will include:

 - Following the acupuncture treatment some people feel relaxed and others may feel energized.
+He is aware of this and will ask how you feel after treatment.

 - If your symptoms don't begin to improve within a few weeks, acupuncture may not be the right approach for you.